Surfs101/ds-fall-2025-wed-S.B/Week-03-EDA-and-Dashboards/exercise/README.md

 ## Installation

 1. Clone or download this repository
-2. Install the required packages:
+2. Install the required packages: pip install -r requirements.txt